erinlbritton/Trivia-Game/README.md

 * On the final screen:
 - [x] Show the number of correct answers, incorrect answers, and an option to restart the game (without reloading the page).

+# Game Play

+When a user initially loads the page, the NES Classic Edition music auto-plays, and instructions prompt the user to select a game from the carosel.
+Clicking on a game provides each game's tagline.

+When a user clicks the START button, the music changes to match the selected game.

+Each round consists of five questions, and the user has five seconds to guess.
+After five seconds, the correct answer is revealed.
+If the user failed to choose, the correct answer is revealed along with a "Time's Up!" message.

+A user can only select another game at the completion of each round.

+The scoreboard on the right panel keeps track of the user's round stats and global game stats.